 Seltún in Krýsuvík.
 Hidden Iceland.
 Photo by Norris Niman

 Kleifarvatn.
 Between Continents Reykjanes & Lava Tunnel tour.
 Hidden Iceland.
 Photo by Norris Niman

-Lava Tunnel.
-Photo by Norris Niman.
-Feature
+The Lava Tunnel.
+Photo taken by Norris Niman.
+Featured.

 Operates: Spring, summer, autumn (with modifications according to different seasons)

 Minimum age: No minimum age, though some activities have a minimum age (10 years old for glacier hike for example)

 Level of difficulty: Moderate (glacier hike, can be moderated)